-The native kidney spot ladybird, Chilocorus renipustulatus, specialises in feeding on scale insects and can naturally colonise infested plants reducing infestations.
+- Encourage predators in the garden, some ladybirds, parasitoid wasps and some birds will eat scale insects.
+The native kidney spot ladybird, Chilocorus renipustulatus, specialises in feeding on scale insects and can naturally colonise infested plants reducing infestations

-- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Ecofective Bug Killer), fatty acids (e.g. Solabiol Bug Free, Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Organic Pest & Disease Control, Bug Clear for Fruit and Veg) can give good control of scale insects.
-These pesticides have a very short persistence and so may require reapplication to keep scale insect nymphs in check.
+- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer), fatty acids (e.g. Solabiol Bug Free, Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear for Fruit and Veg) can give good control of scale insect nymphs.
+These pesticides have a very short persistence and so may require reapplication to keep scale numbers in check.
 Plant oil and fatty acid products are less likely to affect larger insects such as ladybird adults

 - The systemic neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra) is also available